AnandKumarNishad/ezetap_docs_project_api/ApiDetails.md

 4. Agent follows the steps as displayed on the device and collects the payment
 5. Agents print the transaction receipts and hands over the same to Customer.
 6. The Customer CRM is updated (if integrated) with the transaction details as well.

+#### 1.2 Pre-requisites to use Push To Pay Solution
+* Merchant system must have Internet Connectivity (Wi-Fi or Mobile Hotspot)
+* Merchant system able to call/ access any external API like Ezetap P2P API from their own system
+* Using minimum TLS 1.2 protocol (Transport Layer Security).

 #### 2. How to get started with Push to Pay Integration?